julienherrero/awesome-list/README.md

 - [kylecorry31/Trail-Sense](https://github.com/kylecorry31/Trail-Sense) - An Android app that uses your phone's sensors to assist with wilderness treks or survival situations.
 - [l7naive/pattern-lock](https://github.com/l7naive/pattern-lock) - Awesome pattern lock view for android written in kotlin.
 - [leandroBorgesFerreira/LoadingButtonAndroid](https://github.com/leandroBorgesFerreira/LoadingButtonAndroid) - A button to substitute the ProgressDialog
+- [leonard-palm/compose-state-events](https://github.com/leonard-palm/compose-state-events) - A new way to implement One-Time-UI-Events (former SingleLiveEvent) in a Compose world.
 - [line/feature-flag-android](https://github.com/line/feature-flag-android) - A Gradle plugin to achieve feature flag based development for Android applications.
 - [line/lich](https://github.com/line/lich) - A library collection that enhances the development of Android apps.
 - [littlektframework/littlekt](https://github.com/littlektframework/littlekt) - A multiplatform 2D game framework written in Kotlin.
 Build your own game engine on top.